-Even though it was clearly stated in the Treaty of Athens that the Muslim-Turkish minority is free to elect their Mufti by themselves.
-However, the Greek State promulgated a Presidental Decree that violates the Treaty of Athens.
-From that time on the Muftis are assigned by the Government.
+Even though it was clearly stated in several treaties that the Muslim-Turkish minority is free to elect their Mufties and Head-Mufti by themselves.
+However, the Greek State promulgated a Presidental Decree that violates the religious autonomy of the Turkish Minority was guaranteed by the 1881 Istanbul Treaty, 1913 Athens Treaty, 1920 Greek Sevres, and 1923 Lausanne Treaty.
+From that time on when the Presidental Decree was promulgated the Muftis are assigned by the Government.
 Yet, the minority still elects the muftis democratically even if they are ignored by the Greek State.

 The latest intervention in freedom of religion is the law of ‘240 imams’ which was put in effect in 2013, although it was strictly rejected by the Turkish Minority.
 According to this law, there will be 240 imams assigned by The Government who will have the authority to make decisions about the minority’s religious matters.

 Now, there is an expectation and hope that the election of muftis will become legal, as the Turkish State makes pressure.
 Lately, some news has emerged related to this topic.
 Yet, another irritating rumor is that if the law of election is put in effect the muftis will be elected by the 240 imams –who are rejected by the minority- but now they are elected by the minority.» Other News500-year-old tradition continued in KozlardereThessaloniki and Alexandroupoli ports become important centersFocus Bari: Steep rise in internet use among Greeks over 55EU fines for illegal landfills keep piling upTweets by milletworld